How To Delete Twitter: Here’s How To Ditch The Blue Bird (2022 Instructions)

 As with most other social media platforms, including Instagram and Snapchat, Twitter doesn’t allow you to delete your account from within the application on a smartphone or tablet.
 Instead, you have to login to the website via a web browser on your PC or mobile device.

-- Head to Twitter.com in your browser and sign in with your username and password.
+- Go to Twitter.com in your browser and sign in with your username and password.

-- Click your Twitter profile avatar at the top of the screen.
+- Click the More button on the side of the screen.